OpenEvalProject/evals/manuscripts/elife-55360/v2/manuscript.md

 ## Abstract

 The β-catenin transcriptional coregulator is involved in various biological and pathological processes; however, its requirements in hematopoietic cells remain controversial.
 We re-targeted the Ctnnb1 gene locus to generate a true β-catenin-null mutant mouse strain.
 Ablation of β-catenin alone, or in combination with its homologue γ-catenin, did not affect thymocyte maturation, survival or proliferation.
-Deficiency in β/γ-catenin did not detectably affect differentiation of CD4 + T follicular helper cells or that of effector and memory CD8 + cytotoxic cells in response to acute viral infection.
+Deficiency in β/γ-catenin did not detectably affect differentiation of CD4+T follicular helper cells or that of effector and memory CD8+ cytotoxic cells in response to acute viral infection.
 In an MLL-AF9 AML mouse model, genetic deletion of β-catenin, or even all four Tcf/Lef family transcription factors that interact with β-catenin, did not affect AML onset in primary recipients, or the ability of leukemic stem cells (LSCs) in propagating AML in secondary recipients.
 Our data thus clarify on a long-standing controversy and indicate that β-catenin is dispensable for T cells and AML LSCs.

 ## Introduction